claudetech/grunt-leaves-dart/README.md

 ## Usage

-Create a `dart` directory under `assets`, and add your normal Dart project structure there.
+You should have a `dart` directory with your `.dart` files, and your `pubspec.yaml` at th root directoy.

-The project should look something like this.
+Note that you need to run `pub get` manually.

 ```sh
 $ tree